kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 * On a slow or lossy network, if `tcp_keepalive_intvl` or `tcp_keepalive_probes` values are set too low, you might generate unnecessary traffic or inadvertently drop the connections more often than needed.
 * If you set the probe intervals or keepalive time durations too high, you might not detect broken connections soon enough.
 * Many application layer protocols like HTTP and gRPC (using HTTP/2) have their own keepalive mechanisms that can change what you otherwise expect from the TCP keepalive.
-For example, the application might still close the connection after the keep-alive timeout, even if TCP keepalive is in place.
-This unexpected closure happens because the TCP keep-alive probe does not get up to the application layer.
+For example, the application might still close the connection after the keepalive timeout, even if TCP keepalive is in place.
+This unexpected closure happens because the TCP keepalive probe does not get up to the application layer.

 ### Use cases for TCP keepalive {#use-cases}